SofiaBmr/Angele_trend/README.md

 ```

 Look at the terminal, the IP adress will appear.
-Note it and paste it on your favoriite search engine.
+Note it and paste it on your favorite search engine.